St Mary's Church, Sandwich

-St Mary's Church is a redundant Anglican church in the town of Sandwich, Kent, England.
+St. Mary's Church is a redundant Anglican church in the town of Sandwich, Kent, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
-The church is in Strand Street towards the north end of the town.
+The church is on Strand Street towards the north end of the town.

 Early history

-St Mary's stands on the site of a convent established by Domneva in 664–73.
+St. Mary's stands on the site of a convent established by Domneva in 664–73.
 This was destroyed by the Danes, and rebuilt by Emma, wife of King Canute.
 Following the Norman conquest the church was rebuilt again.
 At this stage it consisted of a nave with north and south aisles, a chancel, a central tower and, possibly, transepts.
 The chancel was rebuilt in about 1200.
 The church was damaged by the French in 1217 and again in 1457, and by an earthquake in 1578.
 In 1667 the central tower collapsed, destroying the nave arcades.
 It was rebuilt again, with a wide roof covering the nave and the south aisle.
 In 1714 a belfry was built on the porch, and galleries were added in the middle of the 18th century.
 The church was restored in 1869–74 by Joseph Clarke.

 Architecture

 Exterior

-The church is constructed in a variety of materials, mainly flint and stone.
+The church is constructed of a variety of materials, mainly flint and stone.
 The roofs are tiled.
 Its plan consists of a wide nave and chancel, with a north aisle, and north and south porches.
 The south porch is in the form of a tower, with a flint lower stage and a brick upper stage.
 On top of the porch is a small weatherboarded belfry with a pyramidal cap.